wlough/C-GLASS/README.md

 parameter_name3: [V, param_value4, param_value5]
 ```

 Parameters specified in this way (as lists of parameters) will be iterated over until every possible combination of parameters has been run.
-In this example, simcore will run N simulations each of the following 4 parameter sets:
+In this example, C-GLASS will run N simulations each of the following 4 parameter sets:

 ```
 seed: random_seed_1